oising/strongnaming/readme.md

 * `Set-StrongName [-AssemblyFile] <string[]> -KeyPair <StrongNameKeyPair> [-NoBackup] [-Passthru] [-Force] [-DelaySign] [-WhatIf] [-Confirm]  [<CommonParameters>]`

     Assigns a strong name identity to an assembly.
+Any unsigned assembly references will also be updated to use a strong name, using the same public key token as the primary assembly.
+The referenced assemblies will need be to located and given a strong name separately.

     The `-KeyPair` parameter accepts a `System.Reflection.StrongNameKeyPair` output from the `Import-StrongNameKeyPair` cmdlet., which accepts either simple unprotected SNK files or